synopsys-sig/synopsys-extension/README.md

 # Prerequisites

-Before configuring Synopsys Action into your azure pipeline, note the following prerequisites:
+Before configuring Synopsys Security Scan into your azure pipeline, note the following prerequisites:

+**Azure Agent Setup:**

+- Agents can be installed and used on GNU/Linux, macOS, Windows and Docker.
+Refer [Azure Pipelines agents](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser) for more details.
+- You can use Microsoft-hosted agents as well to scan your code using Azure Pipelines.

+**Configure Variables**

+- Sensitive data such as access tokens, user names, passwords and even URLs must be configured using variable groups (Project → Pipelines → Library → New Variable Group)

-- **AZURE_TOKEN** is required as input when running Black Duck Fix PR, Black Duck/Coverity PR Comment.
-There 2 different types of tokens that can be passed to **AZURE_TOKEN**
+- `AZURE_TOKEN` is required as input when running Black Duck Fix PR, Black Duck/Coverity PR Comment.
+There are 2 different types of tokens that can be passed to `AZURE_TOKEN`
   1. When using `AZURE_TOKEN: $(System.AccessToken)`, you must enable this in the Azure interface.
-Go to **Project --> Project Settings --> Repository –-> Security –-> Build Service** and set **Contribute to pull requests** to **Allow**
+Go to Project → Project Settings → Repository → Security → Build Service and set `Contribute to pull requests` to `Allow`. <br> Confirm `System.AccessToken` has Contribute to PR permissions (Project → Project Settings → Repositories → Security → Build Service User)
   2. When using `AZURE_TOKEN: $(PAT_TOKEN)`, PAT token should have minimum permissions `Code - Full` and `Pull Request Threads - Read & write`.
 Refer [Use personal access tokens](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) for more details.
-- Sensitive data such as access tokens, user names, passwords and even URLs must be configured using variable groups **(ADO → Project → Pipelines → Library → New Variable Group)**
-- For Black Duck and Coverity PR comments enable Build validation policy to trigger the pipeline on raising PR or any push event to existing branch (usually it will be done on main or master branch).
-Refer [Build Validation](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#build-validation) for more details.
+- For Black Duck and Coverity PR comments enable Build validation policy (Project → Project Settings → Repositories → Branch Policy → Add branch protection) to trigger the pipeline on raising PR or any push event to existing branch (usually it will be done on main or master branch). <br> Refer [Build Validation](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#build-validation) for more details.

+**Configure Azure Pipeline:**

+- Create a new pipeline or use existing pipeline (Project → Pipelines → New Pipeline) and configure required fields.
+- Push those changes and agent will pick up the job and initiate the pipeline.

 ## Synopsys Security Scan - Polaris

-Synopsys Security Scan Extension found in the Azure DevOps Marketplace is the recommended solution for integrating Polaris into an ADO pipeline.
+Synopsys Security Scan Extension available in the Azure DevOps Marketplace is the recommended solution for integrating Polaris into azure pipeline.

-Before running a pipeline using the Synopsys Security Scan and Polaris, add `azure-pipelines.yml` to your project and configure required fields.
-Push those changes and agent will pick up the job and initiate the pipeline.

 Here's an example piepline for Polaris scan using the Synopsys Synopsys Security Scan: